Mexico–United Kingdom relations: Transportation

+There are direct flights between both nations, operated by Aeroméxico, British Airways and TUI Airways.

 Trade

 In 1997, Mexico signed a Free Trade Agreement with the European Union, of which the United Kingdom was a member until 2020.
 Since the implementation of the free trade agreement in 2000, trade between the two nations has increased dramatically.
-In 2018, two-way trade between Mexico and the UK reached over US$4.6 billion.
-Mexico exports to the UK include: gold, automobile parts, beer and other electrical equipment.
-British exports to Mexico include: alcohol, medicine, transistors and various other products.
-Mexico's trade with the UK amounted to 7.5% of total trade within the EU.
-Between 1999 and 2012, British companies invested over US$8 billion in Mexico and over one thousand British companies have set up shop in Mexico.
+In 2023, two-way trade between Mexico and the UK reached over US$5.6 billion.
+Mexico's main exports to the UK include: turbojets, turbopropellers and other gas turbines; telephones and mobile phones, parts and accessories for motor vehicles, tubes and pipes of iron or steel, minerals, medical instruments, coffee, fruit, honey, fish, and alcohol.
+The U.K.'s main exports to Mexico include: machinery and mechanical appliances, motor cars and other vehicles, medical instruments, chemical based products, ferroalloys, iron, steel, platinum, and clothing articles.